spiderforrest/tono/general/data.md

 Parent-child relationships don't behave any differently with tags compared to other item types--the only difference is in how clients render tags compared to other items.

-- A child item with a tag as a parent, *directly or indirectly*, is considered to be tagged by that parent.
+- A child item with a tag as a **direct** parent is considered to be tagged by that parent.
-- A tag item's children, *direct or indirect*, are considered to be tagged with that tag.
+- A tag item's **direct** children are considered to be tagged with that tag.
 Tags function similarly to categories in this way.
     - When tagging/untagging items, make sure to update both the parent tag's `children` field and the tagged items' `parents` fields.
-- When a tag item is the child of a non-tag item, the tag is considered "scoped" to that item (although this does not actually limit what items the tag in question may have as children).
-- Tags tagged with other tags (tags with tag items as children) can also be considered "scoped" tags (though this again does not limit either tag's use at all.)